maevecrossan/echoes-of-the-abyss/README.md

 #### 4. ending_sequences.py
 This file is only called in when the player reaches the Observation Room, Room 9.
 There are 7 possible endings in this file.

 &nbsp;
+## Future Developments

+As I mentioned before, there were an endless amount of opportunites to build and incorporate into this game.
+Sadly, I didn't have enough time to add all the features I would like, so below is a (long) list of additional changes and features I would like to make:

+* I would like to create more interable objects to give the player the chance to learn more about the scientists, facility and the entity.

+* I would like to create more endings, as only one rom at the moment triggers the ending sequences.
+I would like to create some novelty endings like 'falling through a hole', or 'electrocution'.

+* I would like to create an achievements system, which can be printed at the end of the game when the player lives/dies.
+For example, letting them start from a certain point in the game to achieve a different ending.

+* I want to create more inventory items, all with specific uses throughout the game.
+Some items currently don't have a function tied to the ending.

+* I want to create a restricted inventory, forcing the plater to drop items if it's full, in turn affecting their survival.

+* I want to include puzzles to increase interactivity and enocurage the player to interact with as many obejcts as possible.

+* I want to create a summary of the player's pathing, allowing them to see what rooms the visited and in what order.

+* I want the room functions to update to remove items already collected and inform the player that they've already been there.

+* I would like the energy drink to play a bigger part after being consumed.
+For example, an ending where the player gets sick, or is too caffeinated to pay attention and dies somehow.

+* I would also like to add multiple levels, but this would require some restructuring as it would get very text-heavy if kept in the current format.

+* Add character backstory.

+&nbsp;
 ## Testing